rangle/ngCourse2/webinar-series/components/slides.md

 ### The Evolution of Angular Components

-Angular 1.3: Using a directive to implement a component:
+Angular.js 1.3: Using a directive to implement a component:

 ```javascript
 angular.module("ngcourse").directive("ngcHelloComponent", () => ({